nghttp2/nghttp2/doc/nghttpx.1.rst

         existing header fields, and then add required header fields.
         It is an error to call this method twice for a given request.

+    .. rb:method:: send_info(status, headers)

+        Send non-final (informational) response to a client.  *status* must be in the range [100, 199], inclusive.  *headers* is a hash containing response header fields.
+Its key must be a string, and the associated value must be either string or array of strings.
+Since this is not a final response, even if this method is invoked, request is still forwarded to a backend unless :rb:meth:`Nghttpx::Response#return` is called.
+        This method can be called multiple times.
+It cannot be called after :rb:meth:`Nghttpx::Response#return` is called.

 MRUBY EXAMPLES
 ~~~~~~~~~~~~~~